|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 4. Much of the arable land that presently relies on winter snowpacks for summer irrigation will become desert.
 In the process this land will release additional CO2 to the atmosphere.

-5. Many people will be forced to move due to agricultural and livestock failures caused by loss of fresh water seasonal storage in mountain snowpacks.
+5. Many people will be forced to migrate due to agricultural and livestock failures caused by lack of fresh water seasonal storage in mountain snowpacks.

 6. Many important agricultural and forest commercial species will be driven into extinction by runaway pestilences.
-The rate of temperature change is too great for most biosystems to adapt. eg. Several major commercial tree species in Canada are presently being wiped out by invasive insects, which no longer die off in mild winters.
+The rate of temperature change is too great for most biosystems to adapt. eg. Several major commercial tree species in Canada are presently being wiped out by invasive insects, which no longer die off during mild winters (eg Pine trees in British Columbia and Ash trees in Ontario).

 7. The floating sea ice bordering Greenland and Antarctica will melt.
 One of the fuctions of this floating sea ice is to contain the high pressure fluid underneath the land borne ice to prevent this fluid flowing into the surrounding oceans.
 The released fluid will flow into the oceans causing a substantial increase in sea level.
 The rate of sea level rise from this process will sharply increase from its present value of a few mm / year to several cm / year.
 Geological records indicate that the sea level could easily rise by as much as 6 m over the coming century.
 Low elevation countries such as the Netherlands and Bangladesh will be inundated by the rising sea level coupled with extreme storms.
-The populations of presently populous river deltas and coastal cites will also be forced to move.
+The populations of presently populous river deltas, coastal cites and low elevation Pacific islands will also be forced to migrate.

-8. Over a twenty year period more than 100 million people could easily be displaced by the aforementioned mechanisms.
+8. Over the coming two decades more than 100 million people will likely be displaced by the aforementioned mechanisms.

 9. The net Canadian immigration rate will likely increase to about 0.5 million persons per annum so that Canada can absorb a reasonable fraction (10%) of the displaced population.
 An additional incentive for this immigration increase will be a change in the demographics required to fund Canada's medicare system.
 Approximately half (250,000 per year) of these immigrants are likely to settle in Ontario causing a 2% per annum population increase.
-This population increase is twice the population increase assumed by the Ontario Power Authority (OPA).
-By the year 2025 Ontario's population may reach 17,000,000.
+By the year 2025 Ontario's population will likely reach 16,000,000.

 NEW ENERGY VISION: